snowkit/snow/snow/md/index.md

 ##Reasons

-For a short intro to why snow was created, [read this blog post here](http://notes.underscorediscovery.com/snow).
+For a short intro to why snowkit was created, [read this blog post here](http://notes.underscorediscovery.com/why-snowkit).

 ##Editor support